movementlabsxyz/MIP/MD/md-4/README.md

 ### D2: Provide a model for gas costs with rewards for Postconfirmation

-**User Journey**: A researcher or protocol implementer can understand the game theory with Postconfirmation reward.
+**User journey**: A researcher or protocol implementer can understand the game theory with Postconfirmation reward.

 **Justification**: Naive proposals suggest to reward the Postconfirmer transparently can alleviate some of the issue.
 Provide a model which demonstrates the game theory of this.

-### D3: Provide models for when the validators are not omnicscient about their expected rewards and costs
+### D3: Provide models for when the validators are not omniscient about their expected rewards and costs

-**User Journey**:
+**User journey**:
 A researcher or protocol implementer can understand the game theory of gas costs when  incomplete information.

 **Justification**: